neurodata/neurodata.io/content/about/agreements.md

 This commitment leads to all of our research derivatives being open, accessible and reproducible, including code, data, data derivatives, publications, talks, posters, etc. At the highest level, our work is open throughout the entire scientific process.
 Note that external collaborators may have other commitments, and so are committed to always work to be in alignment with their commitments and ours.

 #### Honesty

-> I commit to speaking & writing inarguably/impeccably, including acknowledging all authentic feelings, expressing the inarguble truth, and only making [impeccable agreements](http://www.toltecspirit.com/four-agreements/impeccable-word/).
+> I commit to speaking & writing inarguably/impeccably, including acknowledging all authentic feelings, expressing the inarguable truth, and only making [impeccable agreements](http://www.toltecspirit.com/four-agreements/impeccable-word/).

-This means, for example, that we use "I" statements, such as "I heard X", rather than "You said X", and "My judgement of you is that you are X", rather than "You are X".
+This means, for example, that we use "I" statements, such as "I heard X", rather than "You said X", and "My judgment of you is that you are X", rather than "You are X".
 Honesty demands an appropriate level of epistemic humility.
 This also means we do not overclaim in our discussions, nor do we write things in abstracts that are not yet true.

 #### Play